Guttate psoriasis Signs, symptoms and Treatment

 - PUVA therapy is used to treat localized plaque psoriasis in adults.
 Although oral PUVA is highly recommended, topical therapy is also deemed superior.

-- Vitamin D analogs, fish-derived fatty acid infusion, topical retinoids are the additional therapies to go in certain cases of guttate psoriasis.
+- Vitamin D analogs, fish-derived fatty acid infusion, and topical retinoids are the additional therapies to go in certain cases of guttate psoriasis.

 - Should guttate psoriasis develop resistance to the above therapies, it can develop into chronic plaque psoriasis.